Old Stone Mill NHS - The Delta Mill Society

 While our fundraising from memberships, donations, gift shop sales and various fundraising activities supplies much of our core funding - when it comes to large projects, such as the physical restoration of the mill (1998-2003), the installation of operating equipment (waterwheel, millstones, etc.), the development of high quality exhibits and the hiring of professional staff - additional financing in the form of government grants is required.

-The Ontario Trillium Fund has provided generous grants both to help with the large (1999-2003) restoration of the old mill and also our 200th anniversary celebrations in 2010 (exhibits and events).
+The Ontario Trillium Fund provided generous grants both to help with the large (1999-2003) restoration of the old mill and also our 200th anniversary celebrations in 2010 (exhibits and events).
 Parks Canada has provided grants and technical expertise to help us with the restoration of the building and has been very supportive of our work to bring the Old Stone Mill back to full glory.
 The Township of Rideau Lakes has been supportive of our heritage efforts, both through grants and in-kind contributions.
-Grants from HRDCS (Canada Summer Jobs) and Young Canada Works have help us with summer student staffing.
+Grants from HRDCS (Canada Summer Jobs) and Young Canada Works help us with summer student staffing.

 If you would like to help us continue our work, please consider taking out a membership and/or making a donation (a charitable tax receipt will be issued for donations) and/or volunteering to help us (see our contact information below).